Index154/slideshow-gallery/README.md

 If checked, images will change after you rate them.
 Even if an image is "paused" it will still work.
 This is useful for iterating through all your unrated images until you're done with them.
 For the sake of knowing how much progress you've made there is also the item "Unrated count" which shows you how many images you have yet to rate
 ### Move all low rated
-Moves all images rated 1 or 2 to the configured target folder
+Moves all images rated 1 or 2 to the configured target folder.
+See **Config.json**

 ## Context menu (right click)
 ![image](https://github.com/Index154/slideshow-gallery/assets/105119758/283f41cb-0e53-46fd-8d79-ad0210c40c4e)

 You can right click an image and select an action to perform on it:
 - Paused: Can be used to pause or unpause an image
 - Zoom: Can be used to open an image in a new window at a larger size.
 Clicking anywhere in this window will close it again